PAXECT-Interface/paxect-aead-hybrid-plugin/README.md

 * **Contributions:** Reviewed by maintainers; merges follow CODEOWNERS policy.
 * **Trademark:** The PAXECT name/logo may not be reused without written permission.

 ✅ **Deterministic · Secure · Reproducible · Cross-Platform**

-© 2025 PAXECT Systems.
-Authenticated encryption for the modern enterprise.

 ---